zio/zio-keeper/README.md

 eventually consistent manner, backed by [Conflict-free Replicated Data Types][link-crdts-wiki] and [ZIO][link-zio].

+## Goals

+- Dynamic cluster formation and management via Gossip protocol.
+- Support subscribing to cluster events (e.g. node joining or leaving).
+- Access and store values using their key and type.
+The following types will be supported: `bool`, `long`, `string`, `set`, `map`.
+- Support subscribing to value updates (e.g. modified, removed).

 ## Background readings

 The following section contains the list of papers and videos that explain the basic building blocks